LucianoAle-FS/project-cypress-realwolrdapp/README.md

+# ADDITIONAL COMMENTS

+I created test cases for the money transfer feature of the Cypress IO Real World App project.
+I also automated the same test cases with Cypress.
+For more information on the tests created go to cypress -> tests -> e2e

+Below is information on how to install the project to run <br><br>

 <p align="center">
   <!-- We use two SVGs here so that this displays correctly
     on Github.
 This might not look right in other Markdown previewers. -->